CharlesGodwin/pi-setup/README.md

    1. NEW_HOSTNAME= The hostname you want for your new Pi system.
 It must be unique in your network
    2. LOCALE= The locale for your location.
 Default is `en_US.UTF-8` To find out what you have used before, log into a running Pi terminal and type `locale -a`
    3. TIMEZONE= timezone string for your location. refer to https://en.wikipedia.org/wiki/List_of_tz_database_time_zones To find out what you have used before log into a running Pi terminal and type `timedatectl status`
    4. INITIAL_PACKAGES= initial packages you want installed for your system.
 The provided list is just my opinion of what is essential.
 Opinions will vary.
-They are `python3-pip zip dos2unix` Depending on the Pi image you use, some of these packages may already be installed.
+They are `python3-pip zip dos2unix`.
+Depending on the Pi image you use, some of these packages may already be installed.
    5. post_install shell function.
 This function is called from initialize.sh at end of the setup and can contain any additional code you want to run as part of setup.
 I use this to set unusual settings and add an entry to `~/.bash_aliases`.
    6. If you want to install gmail support:
       1. GMAIL= your gmail email address
       2. GMAIL_AUTH= the authorization string you got from google for applications to use your account.
 Refer to https://myaccount.google.com/permissions
-5. Copy the contents of the `./boot` directory to the `/boot` directory on the image.
+5. Copy the contents of the `./boot` directory to the `boot` partition on the image.
 6. Eject the device from your machine
-7. Insert device in new Pi and apply power
+7. Insert device in a new Pi and apply power
 8. Determine address of new machine and connect using ssh or just try `ssh pi@raspberrypi` or `ssh pi@raspberrypi.local`.
 You can also connect directly using a keyboard and monitor.
-9. Once logged in, run `/boot/initialize.sh </boot/options.txt>` The options filename parameter is only necessary if you use a different name for your options.
+9. Once logged in, run `/boot/initialize.sh </boot/options.sh>` The options filename parameter is only necessary if you use a different name for your options.
-10. You will be prompted to change the default password
+10. You will be prompted to change the default password.
 11. Then wait as it updates the software - this can take a long time
 12. The machine will pause and reboot when finished

-When finished, you can, if you wish, remove these three files from /boot/ directory
+When finished, you can, if you wish, remove these files from `/boot/` directory.
-1.  options.sh or alternate file
+1.  `options.sh` or alternate file
-2.  initialize.sh
+2.  `initialize.sh`

 Consider using a ssh key for access. https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md